The Challenge

 Our Work

-As part of a broader innovation partnership with Australia’s Department of Foreign Affairs and Trade (DFAT), Results for Development (R4D) is working closely with the Tupaia team to test the assumptions in their Theory of Change and strengthen their immunization work utilizing R4D’s Adaptive Learning Approach.
+As part of a broader innovation partnership with Australia’s Department of Foreign Affairs and Trade (DFAT), Results for Development (R4D) worked closely with the Tupaia team to test the assumptions in their Theory of Change and strengthen their immunization work utilizing R4D’s Adaptive Learning Approach.
 Adaptive Learning incorporates formative research and structured experimentation to foster rapid learning and adaptation of the intervention model.

 Photo Credit: © Tupaia/Beyond Essential Systems